ykyaol7/ykyaol7.github.io/index.md

 ## About me

 Hi!
-I am Yuekun Yao, a Ph.D. student in computational linguistics at Saarland University working with [Alexander Koller](https://www.coli.uni-saarland.de/~koller/).
+I am Yuekun Yao, a Ph.D. student in [Department of Language Science and Technology](https://www.uni-saarland.de/en/department/lst.html) at [Saarland University](https://www.uni-saarland.de/en/home.html) working with Prof. [Alexander Koller](https://www.coli.uni-saarland.de/~koller/).
+I am a part of [Computational Linguistic Group](https://www.coli.uni-saarland.de/groups/AK/).
+In the past, I got my MSc degree in artificial intelligence at the University of Edinburgh.
+Before that, I did my BS in computer science at East China Normal University.

 <!--My research interests focus on structured prediction tasks in natural language understanding, including syntactic parsing, semantic role labeling and semantic parsing.
 Currently I am especially interested in using sequence-to-sequence models to learn compositional generalization, a key ability that humans use to generate infinate natural language sentences from finite grammar structures.-->

 The main research question I am interested in is *How does NLP models generalize to unfamiliar data and how can we improve it?* I investigate **out-of-distribution generalization** with a focus on **compositional generalization** to bridge the gap between training and test distributions in realistic applications.
-I am also interested in **trustworthiness** of NLP models to detect their errors when deploying them to the wild.
+I am also interested in **trustworthiness** of NLP models to detect their generalization errors when deployed in real-world settings.
 My work aims to both understand model behaviours and develop more effective and reliable NLP models through the following research questions.

-- Can NLP models perform human-like generalization, and why? [[1]](https://aclanthology.org/2022.emnlp-main.337/) How about LLMs? [[2]](https://aclanthology.org/2023.emnlp-main.194/)
+- Can NLP models perform human-like generalization, and why? [[1]](https://aclanthology.org/2022.emnlp-main.337/) Does this also apply to large language models? [[2]](https://aclanthology.org/2023.emnlp-main.194/)
 - How to improve models' compositional generalization ability with general-purpose models (seq2seq)? [[3]](https://arxiv.org/abs/2401.09815)
 - How to build trustworthy models that generalize reliably?
-Can we train an one model (discriminator) to judge the outputs of another model (parser)? [[4]](https://arxiv.org/abs/2311.09422)
+Can we train one model (discriminator) to judge the outputs of another model (parser)? [[4]](https://arxiv.org/abs/2311.09422)